WebDevJL/journal/docs/blog/28-01-2021-styleguide.md

 ---
 title: Style guide of the site (H1)
-subtitle: A set of examples of the various elements in a post and how they will look
+description: A set of examples of the various elements in a post and how they will look
-author: Jeremie Litzler
+# author: Jeremie Litzler
-hero_image: '../static/images/28-01-2021-styleguide.jpg'
-date: 28 Jan 2021
+# date: 28 Jan 2021
+heroImage: "/images/28-01-2021-styleguide.jpg"
+heroAlt: A Macintosh computer on a desk
-category: Web fundamentals
+# category: Web fundamentals
 ---

 ## Titre H2